Syed Wajid Ali: Syed Wajid Ali's contribution to Pakistan Television

-Ali was the first person, who in 1961, signed a joint venture agreement with Nippon Electric Company of Japan to initiate a television project in Pakistan.
+Ali was the first person, who in 1961, signed a joint venture agreement with NEC of Japan to initiate a television project in Pakistan.
 Later, this proved to be a visionary first step in introducing television in Pakistan before it was introduced in India, Indonesia, Malaysia and some other Asian countries.
 Ubaidur Rahman, an electrical engineer who later became General Manager of Pakistan Television Corporation, Lahore Center, was appointed by him to lead this television project with the Japanese company.
 The project team conducted a series of pilot transmission tests.
 Then the control of this project was given to President Ayub Khan's government in 1962.
 A small studio within a tent in the Radio Pakistan compound in Lahore was set up to begin the television project work.
 Here a transmission tower was also constructed.
 Finally the first TV black and white transmission from Lahore took place on 26 Nov 1964 and television was introduced in Pakistan.